 But, something happened today!
 I realized that this time, I’ve picked a theme for my blogging that really speaks to my heart.
 I love being out in nature and living near such beautiful, protected places.
 I love being able to share this experience with you, my friends and family who are often so far away.
 Blogging about these experiences seems to multiply the joy.
 And so today, I’ve rediscovered my motivation and I have the energy to keep plugging away – for another few months any way :).

 Our most recent trip was to the eastern side of the Sierra Nevada in the Owens Valley over Labor Day weekend (see, I told you it’s been a long time).
 We wanted to go somewhere to escape the throngs of vacationing Californians during the holiday weekend, and this turned out to be a good choice.
 Even though we were only about 50 miles away from our home in Three Rivers, it took us almost five hours to get to the other side of the mountain range!
-There isn’t a road to get across, so you have to drive down south through Bakersfield or up north through Yosemite to reach the Owens Valley.
-The small line of towns situated in the valley cater to the tourist who come for a wide variety of outdoor pursuits, from fishing the streams that come down off the mountain, to hiking Mt.
-Whitney, the highest point in the lower 48 states.
+There isn’t a road to get across, so you have to drive down south through Bakersfield or up north through Yosemite to reach

 The eastern side of the valley is bordered by the White Mountains.
 Standing in the middle of the valley your eye is naturally drawn to the more dramatic craggy peaks and tree covered slopes of the Sierra.
 The White Mountains look lifeless by comparison.
 Even still, you can’t ignore the fact that it’s a massive mountain range.
 It turns out that the highest peak in the White Mountains is just 250 feet shy of Mt.
 Whitney.
 At the bottom of Owens Valley you are surrounded on both sides by more than 10,000 vertical feet of rock.
 It’s a humbling experience and one that makes you feel very, very tiny.